 Of course, you must have an interest in and a commitment to working with children with visual impairments.
 Most VI professionals work as itinerant professionals.
-Therefore, as a teacher of students with visual impairments (TSVI) or an Certified O&M Specialist (COMS), you must be prepared for on-the-job travel.
+Therefore, as a TSVI or a COMS, you must be prepared for on-the-job travel.